DavidDerhy/api-docs/source/includes/_money_transfer.md

 }
 ```

-To transfer money to any country participating in the SEPA (Single Euro Payments Area) initiative use the `sepa_credit_transfers` endpoint.
+To transfer money to any country participating in the SEPA (Single Euro Payments Area) Initiative use the `sepa_credit_transfers` endpoint.
 If you want to send money to another bank account in Germany, you don't even have to provide the BIC.
 IBAN is enough in that case.

 Parameter | Description | Format | Mandatory
 --------- | ----------- | ----------- | -----------